 Do you make grants?

-No, we are not a grant-making organisation although we do give small grants to organisations who are unsuccessful in their application for an Award but whose work would benefit from a small amount of money to move them forward.
+We are not a grant-making organisation.
+Sometimes we give small grants to organisations that are unsuccessful in their application for an Award, but whose work would benefit from a small amount of money to help move them forward.

 Are you part of the Ashden Trust?